opeomiwade/Instagram-clone-app/README.md

 - View deployed web app at https://instagram-clone-5b47d.web.app/ OR
 - clone repository using `git clone https://github.com/opeomiwade/Instagram-clone-app.git`
-- navigate to project diretory and use the command `npm run dev`
+- navigate to project diretory and run the command `npm i` and then  `npm run dev`